ghosind/dvm/README.md

 ## Getting Start

-After installed dvm, you can use it to manage
+After installed dvm, you can use it to manage multiple version Deno environments.

 Use `dvm install <version>` command to download and install a specified version from the source.